GeneralYouri/disease-spread/README.md

 `--interventionFactor=1.0`\
 The factor of change that's applied to beta due to Intervention.\
-Example: is beta=0.8 and interventionFactor=0.75, after Intervention beta=0.6.\
+Example: if beta=0.8 and interventionFactor=0.75, after Intervention beta=0.6.\
 Note: Intervention is considered to be disabled when this value is 1.0.

 `--interventionDelay=100`\